dcazzato/GeoProj/README.md

 # GeoProj

+## EDIT
+Edited project to have an easier and smoother execution.
+Moreover, directly call rectification method at the end of pipeline.

 ### [Project page](https://xiaoyu258.github.io/projects/geoproj) | [Paper](https://arxiv.org/abs/1909.03459)

 The source code of Blind Geometric Distortion Correction on Images Through Deep Learning by Li et al, CVPR 2019.